keeroll/Little_RTS_Game_Unity5/README.md

 # Little_RTS_Game_Unity5
-This is a little project which I made for Enixan (test task)
+An RTS game demo which was made as test task for game dev position.